AdobeDocs/commerce-learn.en/help/site-management/create-configurable-product.md

 ...
 ```

-### Adjust environment IDs and product details

-Change `attribute-sets/10/attributes` and replace 10 with the attribute set ID in your environment.

-The following uses the GET method
+To retrieve the attribute IDs to set up your configurable product, update the `attribute-sets/10/attributes` portion of the following cURL request to replace `10` with the attribute set ID in your environment.
+This request uses the GET method.

 ```bash
 curl --location '{{your.url.here}}rest/V1/products/attribute-sets/10/attributes' \